Frequently Asked Questions

 How do I know which level my child should be placed?

-Student placement classes will be held before the 2013-14 season on September 7 & 8.
-The placement class is required for all current and new 10-12 year-old and teen students who wish to enroll in the Saturday Ballet, Jazz, Tap, Adv.
-Hip-Hop, and/or Professional Track program.
+Student placement classes will be held before the 2014-2015 season on September 6 & 7, 2014.
+The placement class is required for all current and new 10-12 year-old and teen students who wish to enroll in the Saturday Ballet, Jazz, Tap, Hip-Hop, and/or Professional Track program.
 You must attend ONE of the mandatory placement class sessions.
 (All other classes may be registered for as normal).
 Student class placement for the coming year will be based on the evaluation and not on prior level.
 Placement is determined at the discretion of the evaluators and directors.

 To be considered for the Professional Track, students ages ten years and above must be registered in ballet and jazz on Saturdays.
 Professional Track Ballet and Jazz technique classes will be held from 9am - noon each Sunday morning.
 These classes are by invitation only and students who are interested will be decided upon at the evaluation.
-Evaluation will take place during Student Placement Classes on September 7 & 8, 2013.
+Evaluation will take place during Placement Classes on September 6 & 7, 2014.

 What type of commitment is expected?

 The Children & Teen Program is a 32-week commitment.
 Classes run from September 20, 2014 through June 7, 2015, on Saturdays and Sundays.
 To best support your child’s training, CONSISTENT ATTENDANCE IS REQUIRED.

 Students are allowed a total of four (4) absences for the entire CTP season.
 If more than four absences occur during the dance season, you may be asked to withdraw from the program.
 These absences include school testing, religious commitments, illness, and the like.
 Students may not miss the three (3) classes leading up to the showcase.
 Students may not miss dress rehearsal on June 6.